ArenKDesai/Aren-s-Notes/os lec.md

 ## Deadlock
 Occurs when multiple threads are waiting on each other.
 Similar to a four-way intersection where cars from all four sides are blocking each other.
 Also similar to circular dependencies.
-For example, imagine one thread locks A, then B. Another thread locks B, then A. This can cause deadlocking
+For example, imagine one thread locks A, then B. Another thread locks B, then A. This can cause **deadlocking**, where the fix would be to reorder the locks.